Analysis: Can Robinson Cano’s return lift Mariners into the playoffs?

 It’s been said before and will be repeated in the coming days, “Cano’s return will lengthen the Mariners’ lineup.”
 Basically, that’s baseball-speak for putting more good hitters in a row.

-If the Mariners go with their new-look top of the lineup featuring Haniger as the leadoff hitter and Gordon batting ninth, they could put out a lineup that looks like this (using FanGraphs’ weight runs created plus (wRC+), a stat which attempts to quantify a player’s total offensive value and measure it by runs with adjustments for park and league (league average is 100)):
+If the Mariners go with their new-look top of the lineup featuring Haniger as the leadoff hitter and Gordon batting ninth, they could put out a lineup that looks like this (using FanGraphs’ weight runs created plus [wRC+], a stat which attempts to quantify a player’s total offensive value and measure it by runs with adjustments for park and league [league average is 100]):

 - Mitch Haniger (131 wRC+)